 Visual Studio Code is one of the youngest players in the coding industry, but it’s not shy about showing how it can stand up against some of its older counterparts.

-With a large community and an ever-expanding plugin library for developers, Visual Studio Code has been winning hearts from those who have tried it out.
+With a large community and an ever-expanding plugin library for developers, Visual Studio Code has been winning the hearts of those who have tried it out.

 It’s free to download and install on Windows, macOS, and Linux alike without having to register or anything like that!
 Hopefully, you will give VS Code a try too – see if you can create your own masterpiece today.